Characterization of regularity via variational stability of alternating projections sequences: Introduction

 \section{Introduction}

 Let $A$ and $B$ be two nonempty closed convex sets in a Hilbert space $\H$.
-The 2-set convex feasibility problem consists of finding a pair of points $a\in A$ and $b\in B$ realizing the distance between $A$ and $B$, that is, $d(A,B)=\|a-b\|$.
-Clearly, a necessary condition for the existence of such a pair is that the {\em best approximation sets}
+The 2-set convex feasibility problem consists of finding a pair of points $\bar{a}\in A$ and $\bar{b}\in B$ realizing the distance between $A$ and $B$, that is,